Bar Council of Andhra Pradesh

-Bar Council of Andhra Pradesh is the regulatory and statutorily representative body for lawyers practicing law in the state of Andhra Pradesh.
+Bar Council of Andhra Pradesh is the regulatory and statutory representative body for lawyers practicing law in the state of Andhra Pradesh.
 It was constituted as per the mandatory requirement as per Advocates Act, 1961 and Bar Council of India.
 In March 1953, the 'All India Bar Committee', headed by S. R. Das, submitted a report which proposed the creation of a bar council for each state and an all-India bar council as an apex body.
 Members of the Bar Council are elected from among members enrolled and practicing as lawyers in the state of Andhra Pradesh and they represent the state in Bar Council of India meetings.
 Bar Council of a place designs standards of professional conduct to be followed by members, and designs etiquettes and has the power to enforce disciplinary guidelines over the members of bar council.

 History

 Bar Council of Andhra Pradesh was formed as per the requirement of Section 3 of Advocates Act, 1961 which mandates for each state of India to have its Bar Council.
 Accordingly, in July 2018, the Andhra Pradesh State Bar Council was formed.
 As per the guidelines the legal profession in India and the standards of legal education would be regulated by All India Bar Council.
 The Law Commission of India was assigned the job of assembling a report on judicial administration reforms.